Chapter 32 BWV 64 Sehet, welch eine Liebe hat uns der Vater erzeiget

 If we view the three chorales as the backbone of the cantata, we discover that the first one is a paean of gratitude for what God has done for us, the second a questioning of worldly values and the third a positive leave-taking and departure from all things corporeal.
-There is, thus, a consequent progression, of a kind, about which Bach interposes two arias and two recitatives.
+Thus there is a consequent progression, of a kind, about which, following the opening chorus, Bach interposes two arias and two recitatives.

 This chorus marks a return to the traditional German motet style in which the four voices are doubled by strings and brass, with no individual instrumental parts.
 But if the structural format is conventional and conformist, the harmonic language and rhetorical declamations are not.
 The text has just the one line—-see what love the Father has shown that we may be called His sons.
 The structure is that of a choral fugue, voices initially entering in the order S, A, T, B.

 The fugue theme is directly derived from the initial two ideas expressed in the text which begins with a call to attention—-see, behold, take note!
 The first two notes of the theme reinforce this command and Bach buttresses them by having all voices unite in the opening bar.
 The second part of the theme (from bar 5) is a flow of quavers, presumably representing the streams of God′s goodness although Bach may also have had in mind the representation of God′s numerous children.
 It doesn′t really matter which.
-The important point is that here, as in the later soprano aria, meanings of the text are fully embedded within the structure of the melody.
+The important point is that here, as in the later soprano aria, various meanings of the text are fully embedded within the structure of the melody.

 The movement is developed from a skillful and richly textured interaction between the rhetoric call to listen and the flowing of benefice.
 This is punctuated by interjections of the full theme in all voices, sometimes in canon and, although it is not essential for the casual listener to note them all, a rough guide is set out below.
 The movement is busy, urgent, commanding and affectionate, a veritable compendium of associated emotions.